Arnold Burgen: Career

-Personal life
+Personal life and death

 Burgen married Judith Browne, a nurse at the Central Middlesex Hospital on his rotation, in 1945.
-They had two children together.
+They had three children together.
 After her death, Burgen married British crystallographer Olga Kennard in 1994.
-They remained married until his death on 26 May 2022, at the age of 100.
+They remained married until his death.
+Burgen died from pneumonia in Cambridge, on 26 May 2022, aged 100.

 Honours

 Burgen was appointed Fellow of the Royal Society in 1964, Fellow of the Royal College of Physicians in 1969, and was knighted in the 1976 New Year Honours.
 Burgen was elected a Foreign Associate of the National Academy of Sciences of the United States in 1987.
 He became an Honorary Fellow of Darwin College, Cambridge, in 1989.
+He was an inaugural Fellow of the Academy of Medical Sciences.
 He was founding President and praesis perpetua honoris causa of Academia Europaea.

 Burgen was awarded honorary degrees from the University of Leeds and McGill University in 1973, from Utrecht University, the University of Zurich, and the University of Surrey in 1983, and from the University of Liverpool in 1989.